 Seven Golden Buttons

 Seven Golden Buttons was a previously unpublished novel by Bram Stoker.
-It was originally written on index cards in 1891.
+It was originally written on a number of index cards in 1891.
+These cards now make up a part of Brotherton Collection at University of Leeds Library (Leeds).
 After the publication of Dracula, Stoker reused large sections of this novel to write Miss Betty.
-In 2015, the index cards were transcribed and published along with a copy of Miss Betty by NoŽl Montague-…tienne Rarignac.
-They appeared under the title Stoker's Doppelgšnger: Day and Night - Two Novels: Seven Golden Buttons and Miss Betty.
+In 2015, the index cards were transcribed and published along with a copy of Miss Betty by Noel Montague-Etienne Rarignac.
+They appeared under the title Stoker's Doppelganger: Day and Night - Two Novels: Seven Golden Buttons and Miss Betty.